-As a managed Kubernetes service, Azure offers flexible billing models, handles health monitoring and maintenance for free.
+As a managed Kubernetes service, Azure offers flexible billing models and handles health monitoring and maintenance for free.
 Since Kubernetes masters are operated by Azure, you only pay for the agent nodes within your clusters, not for the masters.
-AKS offers no-charge cluster management, so you'll pay for the instances and the associated resources consumed.
+AKS offers no-charge cluster management, so you'll only pay for the instances and the associated resources consumed.

-The best way to experience the AKS is by trying, so go ahead and rapidly set up a test deployment strategy and gain observability into your K8s environment.
+The best way to experience AKS is by trying it out.
+So go ahead and quickly set up a test deployment strategy to gain observability into your K8s environment.
 You can detect failures with the K8s resource view, free control-plane telemetry, log aggregation, and container health.

-AKS is suitable for a startup to enterprise business for building complex applications that use machine learning and big data analytics.
+AKS is suitable for startups and enterprise businesses that are building complex applications that use machine learning and big data analytics.

 EKS — Amazon Elastic Kubernetes Service

 Amazon Elastic Kubernetes Service (Amazon EKS) is a managed Kubernetes service that makes it easy for anyone to run Kubernetes management infrastructure across multiple AWS availability zones for high availability and to eliminate a single point of failure.

 With Amazon EKS, you can leverage all the performance, scale, reliability, and availability of AWS Cloud infrastructure.
 You can also manage your Kubernetes clusters and applications in hybrid environments and run Kubernetes in your data centers.

 Organizations use Amazon EKS to run distributed training jobs with EC2 GPU-powered instances, including Inferentia, and to deploy training and inferences using Kubeflow.
 Applications running on EKS are fully compatible with existing Kubernetes toolchains and plugins from partners and the K8s community.
 The service also integrates natively with CloudTrail, IAM, Cloud Map, App Mesh, ELB, and more.